rb80/oracle-hospitality-integration-platform-bootcamp-customers/rna-data-apis-use-cases.md

 ## 6 Fetch Transaction Details

-Here you will be fetching the transactions you've created during the OHIP Lab and store them locally.
+Here you will be fetching transactions and storing them locally.

 For this, you'll use the Financial-TransactionDetails Subject Area API.